Level · BTEC

 How BTEC is graded

-BTEC uses Pass / Merit / Distinction / Distinction* rather than letter grades.
+BTEC uses Pass, Merit, Distinction, and Distinction* rather than letter grades.
 Each unit within the qualification is graded; the overall qualification is graded based on aggregated unit performance.

-A BTEC Extended Diploma at D*D*D* (three Distinction* unit groups) carries the same UCAS points as A*A*A* at A-level — 168 points.
+Approximate UCAS tariff equivalence: BTEC Level 3 Distinction* is roughly A* at A-level (56 UCAS points).
+Distinction is roughly A (48 points).
+Merit is roughly C (32 points).
+Pass is roughly E (16 points).
+A BTEC Extended Diploma at D*D*D* (three Distinction* unit groups) carries the same UCAS points as A*A*A* at A-level: 168 points.

 Sector areas